 Nausea is described as the "uneasiness of the stomach" that often occurs before you vomit; it's the dreaded feeling that usually happens right before you run into the bathroom (and hope you'll make it there) hand over your mouth.
-Whether you've already been sick or feel it coming, the last thing on your mind is eating, but foods for an upset stomach can actually help your belly calm nausea away.
+Whether you've already been sick or feel it coming, the last thing on your mind is eating, but foods for an upset stomach can help your belly calm nausea away.

-Did you know that some foods are scientifically proven to soothe your stomach, and there appear to be more nausea remedies out there than ever before?
+Some foods are scientifically proven to soothe your stomach, and there appear to be more nausea remedies out there than ever before.
 We perused the medical studies and sought out expert advice to find the 15 best foods for nausea, from traditional treatments to remedies that might take you by surprise.